 - 1. Functions for signed integer arithmetic, with names beginning with mpz.
 The associated type is mpz_t.
 There are about 150 functions in this class. (see Chapter 5 [Integer Functions], page 29) - 2.
 Functions for rational number arithmetic, with names beginning with mpq.
 The associated type is mpq_t.
 There are about 40 functions in this class, but the integer functions can be used for arithmetic on the numerator and denominator separately. (see Chapter 6 [Rational Number Functions], page 44) - 3.
 Functions for floating-point arithmetic, with names beginning with mpf.
 The associated type is mpf_t.
 There are about 60 functions is this class. (see Chapter 7 [Floating-point Functions], page 48) - 4.
+Functions compatible with Berkeley MP, such as itom, madd, and mult.
+The associated type is MINT. (see Chapter 13 [BSD Compatible Functions], page 84) - 5.
 Fast low-level functions that operate on natural numbers.
 These are used by the functions in the preceding groups, and you can also call them directly from very time-critical user programs.
 These functions' names begin with mpn.
 The associated type is array of mp_limb_t.
-There are about 30 (hard-to-use) functions in this class. (see Chapter 8 [Low-level Functions], page 56) - 5.
+There are about 30 (hard-to-use) functions in this class. (see Chapter 8 [Low-level Functions], page 56) - 6.
 Miscellaneous functions.
-Functions for setting up custom allocation and functions for generating random numbers. (see Chapter 13 [Custom Allocation], page 85, and see Chapter 9 [Random Number Functions], page 65)
+Functions for setting up custom allocation and functions for generating random numbers. (see Chapter 14 [Custom Allocation], page 86, and see Chapter 9 [Random Number Functions], page 65)